-This chapter will be mostly based on the existing profile, with updated information as relevant.
-This chapter will also include a new section describing major ecosystem services, including freshwater flows, support to food production, support to cultural and economic services, climate change resilience, carbon sequestration, and disaster mitigation, among others, based on literature review.
+This chapter will be mostly based on the Existing Ecosystem Profile, with updated information as relevant.
+This chapter will also include a new section describing major ecosystem services, including freshwater flows, support to food production, support to cultural services, carbon sequestration, and disaster mitigation, among others, based on literature review.

-Table: Species diversity, endemism, and global threat in the hotspot, by taxonomic group.Table: Major ecosystem services.
+Table: species diversity, endemism, and global threat in the hotspot, by taxonomic group.
+Table: principal ecosystem services.